mathiaswouters/homelab/docs/Setup-Manual.md

     - Enable `Run untagged jobs`
     - Description: `docker-runner`
 4) Click `Create runner`
-    --> You'll get a `This site can't be reached` error, but that is normal
 5) Copy the token (starts with `glrt-`)
 6) Store token in Ansible Vault:
     ```bash